uia-worker/is105misc/notes/introduction.md

 For those of you who already has spent a lot of time with computers and have developed considerable skills, I hope to offer an insight into other disciplines, which at the first sight might be unrelated.

-I am lucky to be explaining a subject whose principles underlie Netflix, HBO, Facebook, Google and Microsoft.
+I am lucky to be explaining a subject whose principles underlie Netflix, HBO, Facebook, Google, Twitter and Microsoft.

+This text is intended for everyone who uses computer.
+Thanks to University in Agder...

+You are probably reading these words using a computer screen.
+And each of us is probably reading these words on different computers.
+How is it possible to show those words to you on that particular screen?
+Everything started with me having an idea of writing this text.
+I am a computer user and I am in possession of several devices I could call computer, but in this case I am using a MacBook Pro computer.
+What does i mean?
+I am privileged not only using a computer, but also having an access to a network of computers which are connected by some communication channel.
+Someone has made this program called "web browser" and using that I can access other computers on the network.
+On some of those computers, there is a detailed information about my computer.

+MacBook Pro (13-inch, 2017, Four Thunderbolt 3 Ports)

 ```golang
 var s []byte